KGF Academy

 KGF Academy (formerly known as BEML FC) is an Indian professional football club from Bangalore.
 Formed in 2011 went straight into professional football and got accepted into the I-League 2nd Division, the second tier of football in India.

 History

 KGF Academy was founded in 2011 in Bangalore.
 In January 2012 they were officially certified by the All India Football Federation to participate in the I-League 2nd Division, the second tier of football in India.

-Players

-First-team

-This list of players at KGF Academy would be decided before the 2013 I-League 2nd Division season begins.